jboss-developer/jboss-unifiedpush-quickstarts/push-contacts-mobile/client/push-contacts-mobile-cordova/cordova_pushplugin/org.jboss.aerogear.cordova.push/README.md

-# JBoss Mobile Add-On PushPlugin for Cordova
+# JBoss Unified Push PushPlugin for Cordova
 ---------

-`JBoss Mobile Add-On PushPlugin for Cordova` is an extension of the standard Cordova Push Plugin and provides support for integrating with push and registering Cordova applications with the JBoss Mobile UnifiedPush Server, while making your javascript less verbose and easier to maintain.
-It currently supports Google’s Cloud Messaging (GCM) and Apple's Push Notification Service (APNS) with the JBoss Mobile UnifiedPush Server.
+`JBoss Unified Push PushPlugin for Cordova` is an extension of the standard Cordova Push Plugin and provides support for integrating with push and registering Cordova applications with the JBoss Unified Push Server, while making your javascript less verbose and easier to maintain.
+It currently supports Google’s Cloud Messaging (GCM) and Apple's Push Notification Service (APNS) with the JBoss Unified Push Server.

 ## How do I use it?